Wisconsin environmental regulators settle wastewater lawsuit with large dairy farm

 Under the settlement, Kinnard Farms plans to stop spreading liquid manure within four years.
 If Kinnard can’t meet that requirement, the DNR can impose groundwater monitoring requirements on fields that receive liquid manure.

 The deal also sets out deadlines for Kinnard to install state-of-the-art technology to treat the manure to remove pathogens.
-If they fail to meet the deadlines, the DNR can immediately impose groundwater monitoring requirements.
+If the company fails to meet the deadlines, the DNR can immediately impose groundwater monitoring requirements.
 Kinnard will have to submit semi-annual progress reports on its efforts.

 The settlement doesn’t address herd limitations.
 Kinnard withdrew its challenge to the limitation but the issue could come up again when Kinnard seeks permit renewal.